 Then at the barn I found Simon left inside with a sprung shoe, and spent thirty minutes trying to pry it off with no luck.
 Even though he stood quietly for this for a while, eventually his patience wore thin and he kept dramatically snapping his leg away from me while I tried to pick at the shoe.
 I reflectively popped him on the butt with my hand to reprimand him, and burst a blood vessel on my knuckle.
-The skin stung as I watched it swell and turn purple.
-Further proof of the beating heart.
+The skin stung as I watched it swell and turn purple, the blood from my beating heart running to the surface.

 When I opened the door, Eliot barked his high pitched welcome to me and Pascale trotted behind us as I opened up the patio door to my porch.
 I sat outside in the dark for a long time while the dogs sniffed around the yard.
 Because I could not have the person I wanted, I wanted no one.
 I hoped the roommates would stay out for a long dinner.